huijunzhao-ds/cs224n/a2/written_solution.md

-We put the proofs to questions in Problem 1 here.
+We put the solutions to the written part here.
 For the questions, please refer to __a2.pdf__ in this folder.

 ### a